darshan84/flickrDemo/README.md

 # flickrDemo
-Test Application for Flicker Rest API
+Test Application for Flicker Rest API, To fetch NASA's public images as well as search photos